aisingapore/TagUI/README.md

   <summary>
     Click to show powerful and user-friendly features of TagUI that come right out of the box
   </summary>

-  For example, TagUI will instantly convert the automation flow above into 100+ lines of JavaScript code and automatically perform the steps to download a report.
+  - For example, TagUI will instantly convert the automation flow above into 100+ lines of JavaScript code and automatically perform the steps to download a report.
 Conditions can also be written in natural language for making decisions or checking webpage.
 No further backend coding or step definition is required.
 This makes it easy for rapid prototyping, deployment and maintenance of UI automation, whether you are a developer or not.
 The language engine supports over 20 languages and can be modified or extended easily by users to improve accuracy or add more languages.

-  The automation flow can be triggered from scheduling, command line (in natural language), API URL, email etc. Everything happens headlessly in the background without seeing any web browser, so that you can continue using the computer or server uninterrupted.
+  - The automation flow can be triggered from scheduling, command line (in natural language), API URL, email etc. Everything happens headlessly in the background without seeing any web browser, so that you can continue using the computer or server uninterrupted.
 Running on a visible web browser is also supported, using Chrome or Firefox browser (see chrome or firefox option below).
 API or command calls can be made with a single line to integrate with other services or apps.
 Continuous integration with CI/CD tools is possible using CasperJS framework and TagUI's Chrome integration.

-  If you know JavaScript and want to be more expressive, you can even use JavaScript directly in the flow.
+  - If you know JavaScript and want to be more expressive, you can even use JavaScript directly in the flow.
 If not, you will still enjoy friendly but powerful features such as repositories to store your reusable objects, flexible datatables for batch automation, and a Chrome extension which creates automation flows by recording your actions.
 For rapid prototyping, there's also an interactive live mode for trying out TagUI steps or JavaScript code in real-time.
 TagUI has built-in integration with Chrome / headless Chrome directly, which also works in live mode.

-  There is automatic waiting for web elements to appear + error-checking + nesting of JavaScript code blocks.
+  - There is automatic waiting for web elements to appear + error-checking + nesting of JavaScript code blocks.
 Not forgetting the option to run automation flows hosted online or auto-upload run results online for sharing.
 TagUI also supports visual automation of website and desktop through built-in integration with Sikuli.
 Instead of using element identifiers, images can be used to identify user interface elements to interact with.
 TagUI has native integrations with R and Python for big data and machine learning capabilities.
 R and Python are popular languages with many frameworks and packages in this space.

 </details>

 # Set Up
-TagUI is in v3.1 - it unzips and runs on macOS, Linux, Windows ([link to release notes](https://github.com/tebelorg/TagUI/releases))
+TagUI is in v3.5 - it unzips and runs on macOS, Linux, Windows ([link to release notes](https://github.com/kelaberetiv/TagUI/releases))

+***Note - TagUI packaged installation is in the process of being updated from v3.1 to v3.5.***

-Tip - for [cutting edge](https://github.com/tebelorg/TagUI/compare/v3.1.0...master) version, download [from here](https://github.com/tebelorg/TagUI/archive/master.zip) to overwrite your packaged installation
+Tip - for [cutting edge](https://github.com/kelaberetiv/TagUI/compare/v3.5.0...master) version, download [from here](https://github.com/kelaberetiv/TagUI/archive/master.zip) to overwrite your packaged installation

 ### PACKAGED INSTALLATION
 Easiest way to use TagUI - no setup is needed, in most environments all required dependencies are packaged in.